Ask Question

 Nodular lymphocyte predominant Hodgkin's lymphoma (NLPHL)

-A rare subtype of Hodgkin, sometimes referred to as gray zone lymphoma.
+This is a rare subtype of Hodgkin lymphoma, sometimes referred to as gray zone lymphoma.

 Nodular Lymphocyte Predominant Hodgkin's Disease (NLPHD)